A Place for Mom

 8. Stay physically active

 Exercise is important in all stages of life, but especially for seniors.
-Staying physically active may help seniors maintain a healthy weight and avoid chronic health problems, according to the National Institute of Health.
-Regular exercise can also make it easier for seniors to complete activities of daily living, according to the U.S. Department of Health and Human Services.
+Staying physically active may help seniors maintain a healthy weight and avoid chronic health problems.[08]
+Regular exercise can also make it easier for seniors to complete activities of daily living.[09]

 Along with alleviating depression, physical activity can improve seniors’ energy levels, memory, and sleep.
 But what are the best exercises for seniors?
-Healthy seniors should focus on incorporating a combination of aerobic, balance, strength training, and other low-impact exercises.
+Healthy seniors should focus on low-impact exercises like aerobics, balance exercises, and strength training.[10]
 Be sure to talk with a health care professional to find out what type of exercise program best suits a senior’s needs.

 With health under control, seniors can do more and remain active, which boosts overall well-being and gives caregivers a little less to worry about.